7 ways to recover abandoned carts

 What are recovery emails and how do they work?

 Recovery emails are one of the most popular and effective ways to recover abandoned carts.
-They consist of sending a personalized and timely message to the customer who abandoned their cart, reminding them of the products they left behind and motivating them to complete the purchase.
+They consist of sending a personalized and timely message to the customer who abandoned their cart, reminding them of the products they left behind and encouraging them to complete the purchase.

 Recovery emails must meet a few requirements to be successful: